On Recurrent Neural Networks for learning-based control: recent results and ideas for future developments: Families of Recurrent Neural Networks

-where $\rho(\nu)$ is a strictly increasing function, e.g. a piecewise function \cite{bonassi2021stability}.
-In this case, the overall training procedure is the same, except for the fact that the stopping rule should also account whether or not the inequality \eqref{eq:rnn:stability_condition} is fulfilled. {For consideration on the impact of the stability-enforcing term on the training procedure, the reader is addressed to \cite{bonassi2021stability}.}
+Note that even in presence of this stability enforcing term, the overall training procedure is the same, except for the fact that the stopping rule should also account whether or not the inequality \eqref{eq:rnn:stability_condition} is fulfilled.

+\begin{remark} Delving into the details about the impact of this stability-enforcing term onto the training procedure is out of the scope of this paper, for which the interested reader is addressed to \cite{bonassi2021stability}.
+However, let us point out that enforcing the model's ISS or $\delta$ISS is reasonable only if the system to be learned displays an analogous property.
+This rules out, e.g., systems with locally unstable equilibria.
+Enforcing the stability condition when learning such unsuitable systems may lead to poor models.
+It is hence advisable to assess that the system's trajectories display stability-like properties before setting up the training procedure. \end{remark}